Solicitors Qualifying Examination (SQE)

 Upon successfully completing your QWE and passing all SQE assessments, you will be recognised as a qualified solicitor.

-At Datalaw, we are excited to announce the upcoming release of our SQE Preparation Course, designed for those seeking to enhance their functional legal knowledge and skills via the Solicitor Qualifying exam (SQE) route.
+At Datalaw, we have the SQE1 Preparation Course, designed for those seeking to enhance their functional legal knowledge and skills via the Solicitor Qualifying exam (SQE) route.

 Everything You Need to Know About the SQE